Natural light stimulates vitamin D production

 Sunlight may have benefits beyond vitamin D production – there is even some evidence that it can maximize the effects of eating green leafy vegetables.
 While being exposed 30 minutes to sunlight, you get a significant drop in blood pressure levels and an improvement in artery function.

-The problem is: Not only are the days shorter in winter, in many places there are also less sunny days in winter.
+The problem is: Not only are the days shorter in winter, in many places, there are also fewer sunny days in winter.
 The level of outdoor physical activity is lower than in summer as well because many people avoid going outside when it is cold.
 Plus, people having a nine to five job leave their home „at night“ and come home „at night“ in Winter, while working the whole day under artificial light.
-Scientists say that 10 to 20 minutes of sunlight a day are enough – depending on how much you are wrapped in clothes: The sunlight – or daylight if it’s cloudy – has to touch your skin to be able to stimulate vitamin D production.
+Scientists say that 10 to 20 minutes of sunlight a day is enough – depending on how much you are wrapped in clothes: The sunlight – or daylight if it’s cloudy – has to touch your skin to be able to stimulate vitamin D production.
 If you are covered completely and just your face is exposed, you need to spend more time outdoors or use a daylight lamp.
-Daylight lamps stimulate the sun’s natural rays which artificial light does not do.
+Daylight lamps simulate the sun’s natural rays which artificial light does not do.
 Or travel in winter 😉

 Too much sunlight isn’t good either